AnnaWijetunga/anna-website/content/pages/about.md

 	<img src="/media/image-2.jpg" alt="Photo of Anna">
 </figure>

-Oh hi!
+Oh hi, so glad you're here!

 I'm Anna Wijetunga, and ever since the tender age of five, my dream was to become a teacher, assign homework and bake cookies for my students.

 I'm here to tell you, I did just that!